Frances Kruk

 Frances Kruk is a contemporary Polish-Canadian poet living in London, UK.
 She completed her PhD at Royal Holloway, University of London, under the supervision of Redell Olsen.
-Recent writing can be found in journals such as Damn the Caesars, Sous les Pavés, onedit, fhole, ditch, and HOW2.
+Her writings have been published in journals including Damn the Caesars, Sous les Pavés, onedit, fhole, ditch, and HOW2.
 She has exhibited visual work and performed solo and collaborative poetry, music, and interdisciplinary projects in various parts of Canada, USA, Cyprus, Ireland, and the UK.

-She edited the occasional micropress yt communication with Sean Bonney.
+She also edited the occasional micropress publication Yt Communication with her late husband, the poet Sean Bonney.